What can I say about having a toddler in a studio?

-Bring the baby’s favourite music or download it on your phone.
+Bring the baby’s favorite music or download it on your phone.
 But avoid giving the phone to the baby.
 Nowadays kids love gadgets too much.

 If the baby is tired take a break.

 If you have the family session altogether with a separate kid’s shots, start with his/her photography first.
-By the time the baby is done, he/she will be more happy to continue with Mommy’s or Daddy’s hugs.
+By the time the baby is done, he/she will be happier to continue with Mommy’s or Daddy’s hugs.

 Never push your kid to do what you want.
 It makes the baby as well as the photographer very unhappy.
-You need to feel the baby limits.
+You need to feel the baby’s limits.